 Latest returns from submissions to the Government’s Duty to Report on Payment Practices and Performance indicate a slight improvement on past years.

-But the controversial self-reporting data which is collated and published by trade body Build UK every six months has been challenged by subcontractors because it is based on the number of invoices paid rather than value.
+The controversial self-reporting data, which is collated and published by trade body Build UK every six months, has been challenged by subcontractors who complain it is open to gaming because it is based on the number of invoices paid rather than value.

 This means that if many small sums are paid promptly, large payments could still be delayed without seriously impacting payment records.

-Also the average % of invoices not paid within terms improved from 21% a year ago to 19%.
+Also the average percentage of invoices not paid within terms improved from 19% to 16.5% compared to six months ago.